DeepRank/deeprank2/README.md

 After installing  `h5xplorer`  (https://github.com/DeepRank/h5xplorer), you can execute the python file `deeprankcore/h5x/h5x.py` to explorer the connection graph used by deeprank-core.
 The context menu (right click on the name of the structure) allows to automatically plot the graphs using `plotly` as shown below.

 ![alt-text](./h5_deeprankcore.png)

+## For the developers

+### Software release

+Before creating a new package release, make sure to have updated all version strings in the source code.
+An easy way to do it is to run `bump2version [part]` from command line after having installed [bump2version](https://pypi.org/project/bump2version/) on your local environment.
+Instead of `[part]`, type the part of the version to increase, e.g. minor.
+The settings in `.bumpversion.cfg` will take care of updating all the files containing version strings.